axone-protocol/docs/docs/index.md

         >
           <h2>Dataverse</h2>
         </a>
-        <p class="card-text">Everything about Dataverse : the ever-extanding universe comprised of all the Datasets, Algorithms, Softwares, Infrastructures, Identity solutions, and other resources referenced in the Blockchain
+        <p class="card-text">Everything about Dataverse : the ever-extanding universe comprised of all the Datasets, Algorithms, Softwares, Infrastructures, Identity solutions, and other resources referenced in the Blockchain.
         </p>
       </div>
     </div>